aholachek/react-animation-comparison/README.md

 4.  **react-spring**

 * This newcomer melds the powers of `react-motion` and `react-animated` into one library (and the docs have tons of cool examples).
-* React-spring's keyframes API, which I used in my example to sequence animations makes great use of async/await but is marked as experimental in the docs.
+* `React-spring`'s keyframes API, which I used in my example to sequence animations makes great use of async/await but is marked as experimental in the docs.
 * 🐛 **Bug** There is a serious, window-crashing memory leak created when adding new cards, though this could be something I'm doing incorrectly.
 * I couldn't quite get the whole thing working the way I wanted to.
 * [my animation attempt](https://alex.holachek.com/react-animation-comparison/?selectedKind=Animation%20Examples&selectedStory=React-Spring&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)